TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-demo.md

 ## Supporting Resources

-For detailed information, visit the [tyk-demo repository](https://github.com/TykTechnologies/tyk-demo) repository.
+For detailed information, visit the [tyk-demo repository](https://github.com/TykTechnologies/tyk-demo).
 Additionally, the following instructional videos will help you get started: